-Sec.
-43.01.
-General Provisions.
+Section 3.01 - General Provisions.

 - a.
 Creation of Departments.
-The City Council may establish City departments, offices or agencies in addition to those created by this charter and may prescribe the function of all departments, offices and agencies, except that no function assigned by this Charter to a particular department, office or agency may be discontinued or, unless this Charter specifically so provides, assigned to any other. - b.
-Supervision.
+The City Council may establish City departments, offices or agencies in addition to those created by this charter and may prescribe the function of all departments, offices and agencies, except that no function assigned by this Charter to a particular department, office or agency may be discontinued or, unless this Charter specifically so provides, assigned to any other. - Section 3.01 (b) Supervision.
 All departments, offices and agencies under the direction and supervision of the City Manager shall be administered by an officer or employee appointed by and subject to the direction and supervision of the City Manager.
-With the consent of Council, the City Manager may serve as the head of one or more of such departments, offices or agencies, or may appoint one person as the head of two or more of such departments, offices or agencies.
+With the consent of Council, the City Manager may serve as the head of one or more of such departments, offices or agencies or may appoint one person as the head of two or more of such departments, offices or agencies. - Section 3.02 Legal Officer.

-Sec.
-43.02.
-City Attorney Legal Officer.

-The City Manager shall recommend the appointment of a City Attorney, subject to confirmation by the City Council.
-The City Attorney will be supervised by the City Manager in consultation with the City Council.
 There shall be a legal officer of the City appointed by the City Council.
-The City Attorney legal officer shall serve as chief legal advisor to the Council and all City departments, offices and agencies; shall represent the city in all legal proceedings and shall perform any other duties prescribed by state law, by this Charter or by ordinance.
-The City Attorney must be an attorney licensed by the State of South Dakota.
+The legal officer shall serve as chief legal advisor to the Council and all City departments, offices and agencies; shall represent the city in all legal proceedings and shall perform any other duties prescribed by state law, by this Charter or by ordinance. - Section 3.03 Copying of Public Records.
+Any officer or public servant required to keep or preserve any record, document, or other instrument subject to the provisions of SDCL 1-27-1 shall keep the records open to inspection and copying by any person during normal business hours.
+A reasonable fee established by the City Manager may be charged for copying the record.